 1. Create an emergency fund

-You’ll also want to consider placing your emergency fund in an account that won’t charge fees for withdrawals.
+If you can, house your emergency fund in an account that won’t charge fees for withdrawals.
 Most of the best high-yield savings accounts don’t charge a monthly fee or fees for transfers.
 It’s important to have quick access to cash for anything life throws your way without further breaking the bank with fees.

 2. Max out your retirement options

-First, if your employer offers a 401(k), you should contribute as much as you are allowed.
-Other common types of employer-sponsored retirement accounts include 403(b), 457 and the government thrift savings plan.
-Some employers will contribute matched amounts to your retirement account.
-You’ll want to maximize this option if it is available.
+If your employer offers a 401(k), you should contribute as much as you’re allowed.
+Other common types of employer-sponsored retirement accounts include 403(b), 457 and government thrift savings plans.
+Some employers will contribute matched amounts to your retirement account, which you’ll want to maximize if it’s available.

 3. Invest in the stock market